mastercoin-MSC/masterchest-wallet/README.txt

 Requirements: .NET 4, bitcoind/qt RPC server with transaction indexing enabled (disabled by default in 0.8+, add txindex=1 in bitcoin.conf and then start with -reindex to readd transaction index).

-Initial commit of the Masterchest Wallet.
+Initial public alpha of the Masterchest Wallet.

-Please see https://bitcointalk.org/index.php?topic=265488.msg3305960#msg3305960 for details.
+Please see https://bitcointalk.org/index.php?topic=484025.0 for details.